DandDsRTT/rtt-library/README.md

 # The RTT Library

-Regular Temperament Theory (RTT) utilities, implemented in [Wolfram Language](https://www.wolfram.com/language/) (formerly Mathematica), a popular and capable programming language for working with math.
+Regular Temperament Theory (RTT) utilities, implemented in [Wolfram Language](https://www.wolfram.com/language/) ( formerly Mathematica), a popular and capable programming language for working with math.

 ## how to use

 If you have access to the Wolfram Language desktop application (a paid option), you can copy the code into that environment and run it there.

 Otherwise, the best option is to create a free account on [Wolfram Cloud](https://www.wolframcloud.com), where you can use these functions for free right on the web without downloading or setting anything up on your computer.
 Just sign up for an account, create a new computational notebook, paste any of these code snippets in to a cell, and Shift+Enter to run them; you'll be computing temperaments and such in no time.
 FYI, any notebook you create has a lifespan of 60 days before Wolfram will recycle it, so you'll have to copy and paste them to new notebooks or wherever if you don't want to lose your work.

 Most of the functions you need are available in `/main.nb`.
 The top half of that file has the public functions you would use yourself, and the bottom half has the private functions that those rely on but you don't need to use directly.
-So just paste the entirety of `/main.nb` into one Wolfram Cloud notebook, run the whole thing (select "Evaluation" > "Evaluate all cells" from the menu bar), and all the functions in the library will be globally available (context is shared between notebooks).
+So just paste the entirety of `/main.nb` into one Wolfram Cloud notebook, run the whole thing (select "Evaluation" > " Evaluate all cells" from the menu bar), and all the functions in the library will be globally available (context is shared between notebooks).
 You can start another notebook in another browser tab and start working.

 ## data structures